 Mary Smith has always loved writing.
 As a child she wrote stories in homemade books made from wallpaper trimmings – but she never thought people could grow up and become real writers.
 She spent a year working in a bank, which she hated – all numbers, very few words – ten years with Oxfam in the UK, followed by ten years working in Pakistan and Afghanistan.

-She longed to allow others to share her amazing, life-changing experiences so she wrote about them – fiction, non-fiction, poetry and journalism.
+She wanted others to share her amazing, life-changing experiences so she wrote about them – fiction, non-fiction, poetry and journalism.
 And she discovered the little girl who wrote stories had become a real writer after all.
-Find out more at her new blog Mary Smith’s Place

 Drunk Chickens and Burnt Macaroni: Real Stories of Afghan Women is an account of her time in Afghanistan and her debut novel No More Mulberries is also set in Afghanistan.

 Mary Smith, Buy:Amazon US – and:Amazon UK – Website: Mary Smith – Goodreads: Goodreads

 And the last piece of music from the Easter Parade today chosen by Mary is by Queen, Don’t Stop Me Now.. and we certainly won’t Mary.

 My thanks to my guests for sharing their photographs and music and to you for dropping in.
 As always love to hear from you and don’t forget to drop your links in the comments.